EmersonDUX/Borus--Low-FPS-Config/README.md

 7/2/2013 - Code changes made by USPStyle to make it compatable with the 1.2 patch

-7/5/2013 - Deacreased some lodbias' and maxlod's to decrease lag
+7/5/2013 - Decreased some lodbias' and maxlod's to decrease lag